St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 St. Valentine’s Heart-Shaped Cream Scones (The lightest scone ever)

 Try these!
 They melt in your mouth they are so good!
-This is one of my best recipes.
-Have little pots of Orange marmalade (add a little grated ginger), Chantilly cream (flavored with vanilla or coffee), Lemon Curd, or Lemon yogurt with ginger, or Raspberry jam.
+This is one of my very best recipes.
+Have little pots of Orange marmalade (add a little grated ginger), French Chantilly cream (flavored with French powdered vanilla or coffee), Lemon Curd, or Lemon yogurt with ginger, or Raspberry jam.
 Pure Heaven!
 I asked my baker friend, “why are my scones turning out like hockey pucks?”
 She asked me, “Are you using milk or heavy cream?”
 I said, “milk, that is what the English recipe called for”.
-She told me use heavy cream…she informed me that in England, especially on the farms, their rich milk is heavy cream – rises to the top of the barrel & all.
+She told me use heavy cream….she informed me that in England, especially on the farms, their rich milk is heavy cream – rises to the top of the barrel & all.
 I learned that heavy cream makes these scones light as a feather!

 2 c. flour